Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

 It should be noted that for span-periodic wings, the spanwise domain width imposes discrete admissible wavenumbers (i.e. submultiples of $L_z$) for the 3D instability.
 Although determining the dominant wavenumber is out of scope of our scale-resolving method that would require a large number of simulations with different domain spanwise widths, the agreement with Plante et al \cite{PDL2020,PDBLS2021} and Paladini et al. \cite{PBDSR2019} - for which the dominant wavenumbers were used to calculate the convective speeds - suggests that the present domain is large enough to accommodate and provide insight into the characterization of the 3D buffet cell mechanism.

-In summary, these results demonstrate that the 3D component of buffet is largely a separation bubble based mechanism that couples to (and is amplified by) the chordwise shock wave motion under certain flow conditions.
-At zero to very low sweep strengths ($\lambda \leq 5^{\circ}$), the 3D mode appears at frequencies below the 2D shock mode frequency, and the chordwise 2D oscillations are found to be dominant.
-At higher sweep angles, the 3D mode shifts to higher frequencies and is further amplified at the shock (SPOD mode in Fig.~\ref{fig:SPOD_modes_AoA6_shock_and_cell}), with the relative energy content of the 3D separation mode becoming comparable to the 2D shock mode (SPOD spectra in Fig.~\ref{fig:SPOD_spectra} and $C_{L}^{\prime}$ PSD in Fig.~\ref{fig:deg6_lines_low}$(d)$).
+In summary, these results demonstrate that the 3D component of buffet is largely a separation bubble-based instability that coexists with the chordwise shock motion under certain flow conditions.
+At zero to low sweep strengths ($\lambda \leq 5^{\circ}$), the 3D mode appears at frequencies below the 2D shock mode frequency, and the chordwise 2D oscillations are found to be dominant.
+At higher sweep angles, the 3D mode shifts to higher frequencies and is concentrated primarily to the shocked region (SPOD mode in Fig.~\ref{fig:SPOD_modes_AoA6_shock_and_cell}), with the relative energy content of the 3D separation mode becoming comparable to the 2D shock mode (SPOD spectra in Fig.~\ref{fig:SPOD_spectra} and $C_{L}^{\prime}$ PSD in Fig.~\ref{fig:deg6_lines_low}$(d)$).
 At sweep angles commonly used in the design of wings of modern commercial aircraft ($\lambda \sim 35^{\circ}$), the 3D mode is dominant and localised along the shock front.
 Given that the 3D buffet mode becomes dominant at high sweep angles even on idealised periodic straight wings, it is understandable that the 2D shock mode is difficult to observe on finite wings with the additional inherent geometrical complexity imposed on the problem.
+As an extension of this research, the relation between these two instabilities should be interrogated using advanced analysis techniques such as resolvent analysis \cite{ModalDecomp_Taira2017}, bi-spectral modal analysis \citep{bmd2020} or information-theoretic causal inference \cite{HATAYAMA2026}.